 While Washington State also legalized recreational Marijuana in 2012 and Oregon followed in 2015, the tourism industry has not boomed the same way it did in Colorado.
 Despite that, there are several opportunities for people looking to enjoy a good high while exploring the Emerald State.
 For instance, imagine relaxing around the camp fire staring up at the stars after a day of hiking and exploring some of the most beautiful terrain on earth would make for a great getaway.
 However, be careful to note that while marijuana is legal in Washington State, that Federal lands like those controlled by BLM and that National Park Service are administered by the Federal government and they still consider weed to be an illegal drug.
 While your chances of being arrested for it depends largely on how conspicuous you are, you should do what you can to avoid confrontation.

-Emerging Marijuana Tourism in California, Nevada, Maine, and Massachusetts
+Marijuana Tourism in California, Nevada, Maine, New Hampshire and Massachusetts

 Marijuana Tourism in Jamaica and Amsterdam